COVID-19 Testing: Frequently Asked Questions

 How and when will I receive my COVID test results?

-When Nova Scotians come for their testing appointment at a COVID-19 primary assessment centre or mobile testing unit, they will be asked at registration for their email and/or phone number, as well as a health card or identification number.
+When Nova Scotians come for their testing appointment at a COVID-19 testing centre or mobile testing unit, they will be asked at registration for their email and/or phone number, as well as a health card or identification number.

-Results sent by e-mail require the person to have a valid Nova Scotia health card (MSI).
+- E-mail auto-notifications require the person to have a valid provincial health card and provide an email address.

-Results sent by auto-call can be provided to those with any valid provincial health card, or a student or military identification number.
+- Auto-call notifications can be provided to those with any valid provincial health card or a student number.

-In most cases, Nova Scotians will receive their test result within 72 hours.
+In most cases, Nova Scotians will receive their test result within 24-72 hours.
+If you have been waiting for COVID-19 PCR test results for more than 72 hours please call Public Health at 1-844-996-0694.

-If a patient cannot be reached after receiving an email and two auto-calls, they will contacted by staff from Public Health or Service Nova Scotia.
-Nova Scotia Health has partnered with Service Nova Scotia to help deliver negative test results.
+If a patient cannot be reached after receiving an email and two auto-calls or by phone, and they have not accessed their results online, they will be contacted by staff from Public Health or Service Nova Scotia.

-Receiving a phone call does not automatically mean your test result was positive.
+Receiving a phone call does not automatically mean your test result is positive.